A Survivor’s Journey

 Nicole doesn’t feel qualified to be diagnosing or screening.
-She calls it “dancing with the patient” – using her judgement to decide whether or not to educate her patients on their condition (where she suspects TBI) or suggest a screening.
+She calls it “dancing with the patient” – using her judgment to decide whether or not to educate her patients on their condition (where she suspects TBI) or suggest a screening.

-Needs to maintain control, and shelter guidelines make it easier for her to do so (e.g. health and safety guidelines).
+Needs to maintain control, and shelter guidelines make it easier for her to do so (e.g., health and safety guidelines)

 Exiting the Shelter

 Katrina is ready to leave the shelter for more permanent housing.